kadena-io/pact-5/docs/builtins/General/describe-namespace.md

 ## describe-namespace

-Use `describe-namespace` to describe the specified `namespace`, returning a row object containing the user and admin guards of the namespace, as well as its name.
+Use `describe-namespace` to describe the specified `namespace`, returning a row object containing the keyset guards for the administrative owner of the namespace and the user allowed to access the namespace for the specified namespace.

 ### Basic syntax